-As the elected City Auditor of Long Beach, Laura Doud leads the only department within the City that provides independent audits and reviews of operations to advance an effective and efficient City government.
-Laura and her staff work on citizens’ behalf to improve Long Beach by focusing on quality of life issues and internal improvements that enhance work quality and provide increased value to the City.
+As the elected City Auditor of Long Beach, Laura Doud leads an Office that provides independent audits and reviews of operations to advance an effective and efficient City government.
+Laura and her staff work on citizens’ behalf by focusing on quality of life issues and internal improvements that provide increased value to the City.

 To assure residents that the City Auditor’s Office complies with the highest standards of the profession, Laura has committed to undergo triennial audits by independent panels of peers.
 These peer reviews have found that the Office’s internal operations are in full compliance with Government Auditing Standards ensuring that the Office’s work is reliable and credible.

-Laura’s top priorities are transparency and accountability.
-Upon taking office, she initiated the City Auditor’s Fraud Hotline, so tips on City fraud, waste and abuse could be reported anonymously.
-She also encourages residents, City employees, vendors and business owners to share with the Office suggestions and ideas on how the City can do better and save money.
+With her top priorities being transparency and accountability, Laura initiated the City Auditor’s Fraud Hotline upon taking office, so tips on City fraud, waste and abuse could be reported anonymously.
+She testified before the California Senate Local Government Committee in support of California’s whistleblower laws which enables anyone to report suspected fraud without fear of retaliation.
+She also encourages residents, City employees, vendors and business owners to share with the Office suggestions on how the City can do better.

 Born and raised in Long Beach, Laura attended Wilson High School and Long Beach City College.
 She graduated from California State University, Long Beach with a degree in accounting and earned her law degree (JD) at Pacific Coast University School of Law.
 She is a Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE).